Classical algorithms for measurement-adaptive Gaussian circuits: Generalized Gurvits' second algorithm for linear-optical circuits

 where $|\psi\rangle$ and $|\phi\rangle$ are arbitrary product states, which are written as

-Here, $\bm{n}=(n_1,\dots,n_M)$ and $\bm{m}=(m_1,\dots,m_M)$ and we are interested in a linear optical circuit $\hat{V}$ whose corresponding unitary matrix $V$ has a low-rank structure such that $V=W+I$ with a low-rank matrix $W$.
+Here, $\bm{n}=(n_1,\dots,n_M)$ and $\bm{m}=(m_1,\dots,m_M)$ and we are interested in a linear-optical circuit $\hat{V}$ whose corresponding unitary matrix $V$ has a low-rank structure such that $V=W+I$ with a low-rank matrix $W$.
 More precisely, let us assume that the rank of $W$ is $L$, so that it can be written as

 To do that, let us first focus on a simpler case